zhangzyjoy/Code-for-manuscript-revision-stage/README.md

 # Code Specifications<br/>
-We already upload two folders 'Code For Simulation' and 'Code For Experiment' in the main branch in this repository.
+<p>We already upload two folders 'Code For Simulation' and 'Code For Experiment' in the main branch in this repository.
 The README file includes four chapters:
 1. symbol definition list, indicating all symbols utilized in the control design;
 2. detailed controller scheme with equations;